Topic "Food And Nutrition" in Greek - total 33 documentsTitle: 5 ways to a healthy lifestyle

 Title: Endometrial cancer - healthy eating and being active

 Summary: Eating well and being active after treatment for endometrial cancer is important for your recovery.
-This guide to healthy eating and being active explains how keeping a healthy weight, eating well and leading an active lifestyle may even lower your risk of other cancers developing in the future.
+This guide to healthy eating and being active explains how keeping a healthy weight, eating well and leading an active lifestyle may lower your risk of developing other cancers in the future.